DynamoDS/Dynamo/README.md

 - New Chapters and expansion of the [Dynamo Primer](http://dynamobim.com/learn/)
 - Easier to read Search Results
 - Node to Code Stabilization
-- Improved Export Image of Canvas functionality
+- Improved 'Canvas Snapshot' functionality
 - Move to .NET 4.5
 - Lots of bug fixes